Portugal in the Reconquista: Background

 In 711, a Muslim army commanded by Tariq ibn Ziyad, belonging to the Umayyad Caliphate of Damascus, invaded the Iberian peninsula then controlled in its entirety by the Visigothic Kingdom.
 The Visigoths and their king, Roderic, were defeated at the Battle of Guadalete and from that moment on the peninsula was quickly captured by Muslim forces, which included Arabs and Berbers, in about two years thereafter.

 Eleven years later Pelagius revolted against the Muslim occupation in Asturias and in 722 defeated a Muslim force at the Battle of Covadonga, expelled the Muslim governor Munuza from the region and founded the Kingdom of Asturias.

 This kingdom gradually expanded across the mountainous north of the Iberian peninsula, capturing Leon and Galicia among other territories and it would be under the aegis of its kings that 146 years later Christian rule would reach the banks of the Douro River, where the city and region of Portucale, now Porto, was located.

+Important events took place in al-Andalus before the founding of the county of Portugal.
+Around the emir of Cordoba grew an expensive bureaucratic apparel manned by slaves, freemen and berbers as well as an army of mercenary slave or Berber troops, which drew the hostility of both the Arab aristocracy as well as recent converts to Islam.
+Converts in particular complained of excessive taxation as if they were still Christian.
+A revolt sparked in Toledo but it was violently suppressed in 854.
+Another revolt against the central government took place in Mérida in 868 led by the muladi Ibn Marwan and although Mérida was recaptured and almost razed, the revolt moved to Badajoz.
+For half a century, the west of Iberia corresponding to the old Roman province of Lusitania elluded Cordoban control.
+Instability in al-Andalus would provide the Christian kingdoms with an opportunity to advance at its expense.